Ada-Developers-Academy/daily-curriculum/week6/ada_cooks.md

 The goal of this assignment is to build an online cookbook application where users can add Recipes and new Ingredients, create Cookbook collections of different Recipes, and keep track of their Ingredients and Gadgets.

-### User Stories
+## User Stories

+### Bronze Star
 + As a user, I can create, edit, or delete a Recipe
 + As a user, I can create, edit, or delete a Cookbook
 + As a user, I can create or edit an Ingredient
++ As a user, I can add or remove a Recipe from a Cookbook

+### Silver Star
 + As a user, I can create or edit an Gadget
 + As a user, I can add a Gadget to my collection

-+ As a user, I can add or remove a Recipe from a Cookbook
+### Gold Star
 + As a user, I can search for Recipes by  typing in the name of an Ingredient or Gadget

-### Requirements
+## Requirements

-The application should have, at a minimum, the following features:
+However far you and your partner get, the application should have, at a minimum, the following features:

-+ Several Active Record models, with at least one "has_many through" relationship (Gadgets <-> Users)
++ Multiple Active Record models, with at least one "has_many through" relationship (Recipes <-> Ingredients for example)
-+ rspec in addition to any provided to you
++ some rspec in addition to any provided to you
 + A "look and feel" that will make users want to cook!

-### Pairs
+## Pairs

 We're going to assign partners for this project.